NorthPark Center: History

 In the early 1960s, developer Raymond Nasher leased a 97 acre cotton field on the edge of Dallas and hired E.G Hamilton of Harrell+Hamilton Architects.
-NorthPark Center opened in 1965, anchored by Neiman Marcus, Titche-Goettinger and Penneys, other stores included Woolworth's, Doubleday, Kroger, and more.
+NorthPark Center opened in 1965, anchored by Neiman Marcus (which moved from Preston Center), Titche-Goettinger and Penneys, other stores included Woolworth's, Doubleday, Kroger, and more.

 The first major expansion happened in 1973 when a new wing opened anchored by Lord & Taylor.

-In early 2004 Lord & Taylor closed after being at the mall for nearly 30 years.
+In early 2004 Lord & Taylor was repositioned and shuttered after being at the mall for nearly 30 years.